Hemorrhoid Relief and Treatments

 There are two types of hemorrhoids, internal and external (with a possible third type - internal developing into an external).

-There are various treatments for them including over the counter remedies, but these are not always recommended or effective.
+There are various remedies for them including over the counter remedies, but these are not always recommended or effective.

 - External hemorrhoids can be reduces with an ice bag to them.